-If the optional oil/air separator tank is to be installed then the mountings for the separator tank must be fitted before the engine is installed and the horns must be relocated to an alternate position beneath the coolant expansion bottle (refer to Section 16).
+(1) Never work underneath a car without supporting it on axle stands or equivalent.
+Do not rely on a jack alone.

+(3) For Duratec engines, Alternator and starter motor must be removed before engine installation.

-- (1) Never work underneath a car without supporting it on axle stands or equivalent.
-Do not rely on a jack alone. - (2) Use appropriate eye protection whilst working under the car. - 17 Using the lifting hoist and sling detailed in Table 1, attach the engine/gearbox using the lifting eyes provided on the engine, lower the engine/gearbox assembly into the engine bay at an angle of between 30-40° (with the engine higher than the gearbox).
-Insert the gearbox assembly into the transmission tunnel. - 18 Continue to slide the engine/gearbox rearward until the holes in the gearbox mounting line up with the holes in the chassis cross member.
-If the differential and propshaft have already been fitted, ensure that the propshaft locates into the gearbox tailshaft housing. - 19 Attach the LH engine mounting using the two M8 x 20 mm bolts (fastener pack 36G006A Item 4) and one M8 x 30 mm bolt (5), do not fully tighten the bolts. - 20 Attach the RH engine mounting using the two M8 x 35 mm bolts (6) and one M10 x 40 mm bolt (2).
-Do not finally tighten the engine mounting retaining bolts until advised later in this section. - 21 Lower the engine onto the rubber engine mountings and pass the bolts (fastener pack 30P012A Item 1 (LHS) and 21 (RHS)) down through the tube on the outer end of the engine mounting brackets.
+15 Using the lifting hoist and sling detailed in Table 1, attach the engine/gearbox using the lifting eyes provided on the engine, lower the engine/gearbox assembly into the engine bay at an angle of between 30-40° (with the engine higher than the gearbox).
+Insert the gearbox assembly into the transmission tunnel.

+16 Continue to slide the engine/gearbox rearward until the holes in the gearbox mounting line up with the holes in the chassis cross member.
+If the differential and Propshaft have already been fitted, ensure that the Propshaft locates into the gearbox tailshaft housing.

+17 Attach the LH engine mounting using the two M8 x 25 mm bolts (fastener pack 36G006A ltem 4) and one M8 x 30 mm bolt (5), do not fully tighten the bolts.

+18 Attach the RH engine mounting using the two M8 x 35 mm bolts (6) and one M10 x 40 mm bolt (2).
+Do not finally tighten the engine mounting retaining bolts until advised later in this section.

+19 Lower the engine onto the rubber engine mountings and pass the bolts (fastener pack 30P012A Item 1) down through the tube on the outer end of the engine mounting brackets.
 Screw the bolts loosely into the threaded bush in the centre of the rubber engine mounting.
 It is recommended that the engine is not removed from the hoist until all the bolts have been tightened (detailed later in this section).

-- 22 Adjust the gearbox on its slotted mountings to achieve equal clearance within the transmission tunnel.
-This must be checked carefully as clearances are tight and poor alignment can cause the gearbox to contact the chassis under cornering. - 23 Bolt the gearbox mounting rubber to the chassis using bolts (fastener pack 30P012A Item 4) passed down through the outer metal part of the rubber mounting and then through the elongated holes in the chassis.
-Secure with a plain washer (12) and nyloc nut (9) on each bolt and tighten to 20 Nm. - 24 Finally tighten the fixings detailed in Table 2.
+20 Adjust the gearbox on its slotted mountings to achieve equal clearance within the transmission tunnel.
+This must be checked carefully as clearances are tight and poor alignment can cause the gearbox to contact the chassis under cornering.

+21 Bolt the gearbox mounting rubber to the chassis using bolts (fastener pack 30P012A Item 4) passed down through the outer metal part of the rubber mounting and then through the elongated holes in the chassis.
+Secure with a plain washer (12) and nyloc nut (9) on each bolt and tighten to 20 Nm.

+22 Finally tighten the fixings detailed in Table 2.